Code Geass: Akito the Exiled: Production

 Akito the Exiled was directed by Akane who claims it took five years to develop the Code Geass spin-off.
 Since Code Geass had its own source material, Akane does not regard the OVAs to be material that he completely created which left to his desire to create his own work in the next years, Stars Align.
-In contrast to the original Code Geass: Lelouch of the Rebellion that used handdrawn animation, the OVAs use 3D animation for the mechas' fights, an idea proposed by the producer.
+In contrast to the original Code Geass: Lelouch of the Rebellion that used hand-drawn animation, the OVAs use 3D animation for the mechas' fights, an idea proposed by the producer.
 Akane originally had doubts in regards to this decision, fearing a possible reject from the staff, he was instead glad that the idea approved in order to bring more innovative elements to the franchise.
-While still claiming that the animation should be handrawn, Akane added that humans should still be made through regular work.
+While still claiming that the animation should be hand drawn, Akane added that humans should still be made through regular work.
 The CG director was Sato Gochu.
 They gave distinguishable characters to each machine to give the impression that it was the characters who are actually operating the machines.
 The backgrounds were created using CG as well and helped making the action scenes more exiting.
 Modeler Kana Kojima compared the art boards of Gallia Grande and Castle Weiss-Wolf with the completed CG and explained how he added color, taints, shades, depth, and light reflection.
-The animation was in general challging to do in retrospective.
+The animation was in general challenging to do in retrospective.

 Takahiro Kimura returned for character designs and Akira Yasuda returns to do the Knightmare designs.
 The first OVA was first screened in cinemas in an unknown time.
 The visual aspect of that was large for Akane.
 Clamp drew a character for him, and when he saw it he was pleased.
 The team then began to create concurrent mechanical action using Orange and 3D computer graphics, and once they had a Knightmare Frame movie piece put together and as Akane saw it and enjoyed it.
 Among multiple bulky character, the brainwashed Lelouch stands out as a thin person called "ku" who Kimura drawn to give sex appeal.
 Kimura also wanted the Wyvern Squard to have a Romani-like uniformed feel to it, but failed to give such style.